suyash144/titans/README.md

 ### Testing capacity

 Now we can get to the interesting bit - testing the capacity of the memory module, i.e. how many sequences can be memorised with a given MLP architecture.
 This is what I test in the `capacity_test.py` script.
 At this point, I also brought in momentum and weight decay in the SGD optimiser, as they help with training stability for these experiments that involve more data.
 An interesting way to explore capacity would be to plot the capacity (number of sequences that can be reliably memorised) against the number of parameters in different MLP architectures.
 With the current rudimentary training setup, I wasn't able to train the MLP on really large numbers of sequences, but this is definitely something I'd like to test further.
 Based on my experiments with this MLP, the capacity is at least 10,000 sequences.
+Again, measuring the capacity of this particular MLP is not that informative on its own; I'd be more interested to find out the relationship between the number of parameters and capacity (and we could plot one of these curves for each of a range of neural memory architectures).

 ### Testing forgetting